Agile Code is Clean Code!

 Acceptance Test Driven Development

-How do you know what are the requirements of a specific feature?
+How do you know what the requirements of a specific feature are?
 Either write a huge amount of outdated documentation or find a better way.
-The better way is acceptance test driven development ATDD.
+The better way is acceptance test-driven development ATDD.

 For each feature, you need acceptance criteria; this approach is also called specification by example [1].
 For each acceptance criteria, write an acceptance test which is executed each time the application is updated in the continuous delivery pipeline.
 The acceptance tests are the living documentation describing the behavior of your product.